 STEP 1: Locate your meter box, generally found towards the front of a property, near the road, the box is typically in line with the house.
-The meter may be housed in a concrete box or a plastic box with a blue lid.
-Next, for safety reason, please wear a glove as ants, bees, snakes and other critters may have taken up residence in the meter box.
+The meter is housed in a plastic box with a blue lid.
+Next, for safety reasons, please wear a glove as ants, bees, snakes and other critters may have taken up residence in the meter box.
 Remove the lid by using a tool such as a large screwdriver.
-Insert the tool into one of the holes, or on the side of the blue plastic lid, and pry the lid off. *Note, We are currently replacing all Concrete Boxes with the New Plastic Boxes with Blue Lids.
+Insert the tool into one of the holes, or on the side of the blue plastic lid, and pry the lid off.

 STEP 3: Keep in mind that you might be checking your meter on a date different from the one used for billing.
 This could result in a difference in the amount you find, compared with the amount on which your bill is based.
 However, if your reading is considerably higher than what is on your bill, check for a leak or try to determine the source of large water use.
 If your reading is significantly lower than the reading on your bill, please contact us and let us assist you in determining the problem.